gulam101/Exam-Grades/README.md

 # Exam-Grades
-Program that displays a message box depending on a grade that the user inputs.
+### Program that displays a message box depending on a grade that the user inputs

+# Table of Contents:
+- Description
+- Prerequisites
+- Setup
+- Development Changes
+- Running The Tests
+- Tools
+- Resources
+- Screenshots

 This project was my first attempt at C#.
 I learnt how to user the Windows Form toolbox and drag items on the screen and then I learnt how to give them instructions.